 The Regulator has no in-principle objection to the Reference Tariff including a charge specifically for the recovery of capital costs of Delivery Point facilities.
 However, the Regulator considers that the current proposal that would allow Epic Energy, at least in the first instance, to retain revenue from these charges where Users meet the costs of the facilities, is inconsistent with a reasonable balance between the interests of the Service Provider and Users.
-The Regulator will therefore require that the proposed Access Arrangement be amended to set out mechanisms by which any recovery of capital costs in respect of Delivery Point facilities that have been financed by Users are returned to the Users that have financed those facilities.
+The Regulator will therefore require that the proposed Access Arrangement be amended to set out mechanisms by which any recovery of capital costs in respect of Delivery Point facilities.